The Dark and Bright Sides of Coal: Weighing the Pros and Cons of King Coal

 1. Greenhouse Gas Emissions: A Major Contributor to Climate Change

 The combustion of coal releases substantial amounts of carbon dioxide (CO2), a potent greenhouse gas, into the atmosphere.
-CO2 emissions from coal-fired power plants are a major contributor to global warming and climate change, leading to rising sea levels, more frequent and intense extreme weather events, and disruptions to ecosystems.
+On top of that, cO2 emissions from coal-fired power plants are a major contributor to global warming and climate change, leading to rising sea levels, more frequent and intense extreme weather events, and disruptions to ecosystems.
 This environmental impact transcends national borders and poses a significant threat to global sustainability.

 2. Air Pollution: Respiratory Problems and Acid Rain